ihkaru/render-alerter/system-requirement.md

   - Charting: plotly
   - Scheduling: schedule
   - API Communication: requests
+- **(New) Development & Testing Stack:**
+  - Testing Framework: pytest
+  - Mocking Library: pytest-mock
+  - Test Directory: All unit tests reside in a top-level `/tests` directory.
+  - Test Configuration: A `pytest.ini` file is used to configure Python paths, ensuring tests can find application modules.
+  - Dependencies: Development-only dependencies are managed in `requirements-dev.txt`.
 - **Containerization:** Docker & Docker Compose
 - **Target Deployment Environment:** A Platform-as-a-Service (PaaS) like Render, or a self-managed VPS.

 ## 4. Data Flow & State Management

-The system operates with a clear flow of data and state:

 - **Configuration:**
   - `config.json`: Stores global settings and default strategy parameters.
   - `alerts.json`: Stores a list of user-created, persistent alert configurations.
-Each alert has a unique ID, symbol, timeframe, and a full set of its own strategy parameters.
 - **State:**
-  - `state.json`: A simple key-value store mapping `alert_id` to its current position status (e.g., `{"in_position": true, "entry_price": 50000}`).
-This file is the alerter's "memory."
+  - `state.json`: A key-value store mapping `alert_id` to its current position status.
 - **Backtesting Workflow:**
-  1. The Streamlit UI reads the default parameters from `config.json` to populate the form.
+  1. The Streamlit UI reads default parameters from `config.json`.
   2. The user modifies parameters in the UI.
-  3. Upon clicking "Run Backtest," the UI constructs a temporary `live_config` object from the current state of the widgets.
+  3. The UI constructs a temporary `live_config` object.
   4. This `live_config` is passed to the `backtester` module.
-  5. The backtester fetches deep historical data, runs the non-repainting simulation, and returns a dictionary of results (metrics, trades, chart data, etc.).
+  5. The backtester fetches deep historical data, runs the non-repainting simulation, and returns a dictionary of results. **(Updated)** This dictionary now includes `entry_size_usd` within the trade log for enhanced analysis and testability.
   6. The UI displays these results.
 - **Alerting Workflow:**
   1. The `alerter.py` script runs as a persistent background process.
-  2. On a schedule, it reads `alerts.json` and `state.json`.
+  2. It reads `alerts.json` and `state.json`.
-  3. It loops through each defined alert.
-  4. For each alert, it fetches recent market data, checks the strategy conditions (non-repainting), and compares against its state in `state.json`.
+  3. It loops through each defined alert, fetches recent data, checks strategy conditions, and sends notifications if triggered.
-  5. If conditions are met for a new signal, it sends a Telegram notification and updates `state.json`.

 ## 5. Functional Requirements (Features)